CubedPixelTeam/mdPAlib/README.md

 # mdPAlib
-Modern Debloated Programmer's Arsenal Librar. yes, longest name ever.<br><br>
+Modern Debloated Programmer's Arsenal Library. yes, longest name ever.<br><br>

 mdPAlib is a PAlib fork that has less bloat, it is much faster, much smaller, and *works on modern devkitarm*.
 It should be a drop in replacement for PAlib but just remember that if your proyect uses some features that were removed because they were "bloat" then it won't work<br><br>